Introduction To Datastage

 Welcome to DataStage Tutorials.
-The objective of these tutorials is to gain understanding of IBM DataStage Tool.
-In these tutorials, we will cover topics such as DataStage Architecture, Job Sequencing in DataStage, Containers & Joins in DataStage etc.
+The objective of these tutorials is to gain an understanding of the IBM DataStage Tool.
+In these tutorials, we will cover topics such as DataStage Architecture, Job Sequencing in DataStage, Containers & Joins in DataStage, etc.

 - Introduction to DataStage

 - Viewing Scheduled Jobs in DataStage